 Fasht Al Jarim, the largest city, will span 183km2 providing a residential, logistics, and tourism hub that will house a new airport.

 The new 25km, four-lane King Hamad Causeway will facilitate cross border trade and travel with Saudi Arabia and the wider GCC, and strengthen political, strategic, economic, and cultural ties.
-Within Bahrain, a new metro system will offer travel choice, reduce congestion, and contribute to the Kingdom’s plans to achieve net zero.
+Within Bahrain, a new metro system will offer travel choices, reduce congestion, and contribute to the Kingdom’s plans to achieve net-zero.

-The metro network of over 109 kms will connect all major population hubs in the country.
+The metro network of over 109 km will connect all major population hubs in the country.

 The 20-station first phase of the metro will run from Bahrain International Airport to the residential and commercial area of Seef, linking both to Manama and the Diplomatic Area.

-Transport connectivity will be complemented by technology investment in land and sea fiber optics, connecting all regions of the Kingdom and enhancing competitiveness.
+Transport connectivity will be complemented by technology investment in land and sea fibre optics, connecting all regions of the Kingdom and enhancing competitiveness.

 The new projects announced under the Strategic Projects Plan will build upon the Kingdom’s 2015 infrastructure plan that delivered the new Bahrain International Airport terminal, ALBA’s Line 6 expansion project, and the AB-4 Pipeline.

 Following the announcement of the new multi-year development projects’ details, Finance and National Economy Minister Shaikh Salman bin Khalifa Al Khalifa said: “Bahrain is emerging from the pandemic with a bold ambition that looks beyond economic recovery to a more prosperous future.